soundscape-community/soundscape-web-client/README.md

 ## Running locally

-1. Launch a Soundscape-compatible tile server, such as [Overscape](https://github.com/soundscape-community/overscape-server).
-    1. The server needs to include the proper [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) to allow API calls from other domains (Overscape does this by default).
+1. Install the Python dependencies, and run the tile server proxy.
+    ```
+    $ cd server
+    $ python -m venv env
+    $ . env/bin/activate
+    $ pip install -r requirements.txt
+    $ python tile_server_proxy.py
+    ```
 2. Run a web server, such as live-server, in the working directory.
-Make sure you specify a port that doesn't conflict with the tile server.
+Make sure you specify a port that doesn't conflict with the tile server proxy.
     ```
     $ npm install live-server
     $ live-server --port=8081 .